London 2012: The beginning

 Whilst volunteering at the Paralympics at London 2012, something pretty special happened: I was quoted by Lord Sebastian Coe in his closing ceremony speech as I said that the Paralympics had ‘lifted the clouds of limitation’ for disabled people.
 You can watch the speech in its entirety here:

 The last stage: Rio 2016

 Once this had happened, I decided that this was the time to be confident and cheeky, and asked Seb for his contacts to Rio 2016, which he very kindly gave me.
-For the next few years, I then went on to work in Rio de Janeiro, consulting on accessibility for the transport systems and writing the Lonely Planet Guide to Accessible Rio de Janeiro (that can be downloaded free of charge by clicking this link).
+For the next few years, I then went on to work in Rio de Janeiro, consulting on accessibility for the transport systems and writing the Lonely Planet Guide to Accessible Rio de Janeiro.

 I have recently returned from Rio, where I have also been volunteering at the 2016 Paralympic Games, in the Wheelchair Basketball Arena.
 Again, this was an incredible experience and I consider Rio to be my second home.
 Many people grumble that volunteering is not a valuable thing to do as you receive little to no financial gain from it, but I gained so much confidence and so many connections from my time volunteering, and it took me to some amazing places, too!